Lakeshore High School

 Lakeshore High School is a public high school located in unincorporated St. Tammany Parish, Louisiana, United States, north of Mandeville.
 Lakeshore High School receives the students from Monteleone Junior High School.
 The school is operated by the St. Tammany Parish Public Schools district.

 The school serves almost all of Lacombe and a small section of Mandeville.
-Lakeshore was founded in 2009 and its current enrollment is around 1,072 students, as of Fall 2017.
+Lakeshore was founded in 2009 and its current enrollment is around 835 students, as of Spring 2025.
 The current mascot for Lakeshore High School is the Titans, and they are rivals of the Fontainebleau Bulldogs and the Mandeville Skippers.

 Academics

 The school offers many AP courses including Calculus, English III, and Human Geography.